On Regularizability and its Application to Online Control of Unstable LTI Systems: DGR Algorithm

-In order to shed light on the intuition behind the upper bound in \Cref{thm:recursion}, we next study simpler cases {with $\alpha = 0$,} where there exists small enough $\kappa$ for which $b_{t,r} \leq \|\widetilde{A}^{t-r}\widetilde{B}\| \leq \kappa$ for all $r<t$.
+where we have used Cauchy–Schwarz inequality in conjunction with the equality $\|\z_r\|^2 + \|\w_r\|^2 = \|\x_r\|^2$.
+Using this recursive bound, the rest of the proof follows by induction. \end{proof} \begin{remark} Note that in the analysis above, when the system is regularizable, $a_t$ eventually decreases exponentially fast as $t$ increases.
+Furthermore, the term $b_{t,r}$ in the sum increases as $r$ approaches a fixed $t$.
+Finally, one can show that the obtained upper bound is tight by considering \Cref{ex:motivateExample} with $\lambda_1>0$ and $\lambda_i = 0$ for $i>1$. \end{remark}{} { Note that computing/estimating the upper bound in \Cref{thm:recursion} requires knowledge on the matrix $A$, making these estimates more practical for structured systems (for example, see \Cref{cor:upperbound} and \Cref{rem:simple-upperbound}). } In order to shed light on the intuition behind this upper bound, we next study simpler cases {with $\alpha = 0$,} where there exists small enough $\kappa$ for which $b_{t,r} \leq \|\widetilde{A}^{t-r}\widetilde{B}\| \leq \kappa$ for all $r<t$.
 In particular, we can show that if the system is regularizable and $\widetilde{A}\widetilde{B}= 0$, then the trajectories of the closed loop system will be bounded by a combination of instability number of different orders.
-This is stated in the next corollary; the proof is omitted for brevity.
+This is stated in the following corollary of \Cref{thm:recursion}.